 The 2015 Toyota 4Runner is a midsize SUV offered in four trim levels: SR5, Trail, TRD Pro and Limited.
 The SR5 and Trail are divided into standard and Premium sub-trims.
 Five-passenger seating is standard, but an optional 50/50-split third-row seat on the SR5 and Limited models raises capacity to seven.

 The SR5 comes standard with 17-inch alloy wheels, skid plates, mud guards, a haul hitch, hill-start assist and hill-descent control (4WD only), a rearview camera, foglights, heated exterior mirrors, rear privacy glass, LED taillights, roof rails, a power liftgate window, a windshield wiper de-icer, keyless entry, cruise control, air-conditioning with second-row vents, cloth upholstery, a six-way power driver seat with power lumbar adjustment, a leather-wrapped tilt-and-telescoping steering wheel and 40/20/40-split folding and reclining rear seats.
-Standard electronics includes Bluetooth phone and sound connectivity and an eight-speaker sound system with a 6.1-inch touchscreen interface, voice controls, a CD player, HD and satellite radio, an auxiliary sound jack and an iPod/USB sound interface.
+Standard electronics features include Bluetooth phone and sound connectivity, Scout GPS Link cell phone navigation integration, and an eight-speaker sound system with a 6.1-inch touchscreen interface, voice controls, a CD player, HD and satellite radio, an auxiliary sound jack and an iPod/USB sound interface.

 The SR5 Premium adds a sunroof, upgraded exterior mirrors, leatherette (premium vinyl) upholstery, heated front seats, a power front passenger seat, an auto-dimming rearview mirror and an upgraded version of Entune with smartphone app integration and a navigation system.